The City of Belington, West Virginia Welcomes You

 Cultural Festivals and Civic Events in Belington

 Belington government, businesses, and individuals host a wide variety of fun activities, cultural, religious, and civic events throughout the year that attract people from far and wide.
 Young women from the area are invited to compete for the title of Miss Belington during the Miss Belington Pageant held in the fall.
 Belington First Church of the Nazarene hosts the Hallelujah Harvest in October.
 Many celebrations and festivals are held each year, including our annual BBQ Cookoff Contest, public block parties, vacation Bible school for youth, garden parties, community yard sales, Polar Express Excursions (train ride with Santa Claus), car shows, and much more.
 We are proud of the re-enactors that bring history alive at Belington Public Library.
 Our community members have also worked hard to ensure that our history is being preserved by re-using the Golden Rule building, which has many interesting features.
-Be sure to visit our official website to view the most current Calendar of Events!

 The Civil War History of Belington, WV: Laurel Hill Battlefield